AllenNeuralDynamics/aind-analyisis-wrapper/README.md

 - **Job Input Model**: A standardized JSON structure (`AnalysisDispatchModel`) that contains S3 file locations, asset IDs, and analysis parameters for a specific dataset.

-- **Analysis Specification**: A user-defined schema (`AnalysisSpecification`) that defines the parameters your analysis requires (e.g., filtering thresholds, algorithm settings).
+- **Analysis Specification**: A user-defined schema (`ExampleAnalysisSpecification`) that defines the parameters your analysis requires (e.g., filtering thresholds, algorithm settings).

-- **Analysis Outputs**: A structured format (`AnalysisOutputs`) for your analysis results that will be saved and tracked.
+- **Analysis Outputs**: A structured format (`ExampleAnalysisOutputs`) for your analysis results that will be saved and tracked.

 - **Processing Record**: Comprehensive metadata about the analysis execution, including input data, parameters, code version, timestamps, and output locations.